MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/msal-java-get-remove-accounts-token-cache.md

 # Get and remove accounts from the token cache using MSAL for Java

 MSAL for Java provides an in-memory token cache by default.
-The in-memory token cache lasts the duration of the application instance.
+The in-memory token cache persists for the duration of the application execution.

 ## See which accounts are in the cache